 Initially, the SCS website was intended to only be a resource for scout volunteers, and I didn’t imagine it would attract many people.
 The first day online, the site got about five views.
 Then things took off.
 Like a rocket.
 Within a few weeks, I was corresponding with a world-wide audience.

 To my continued amazement and appreciation, people from all over the world follow the site, and now SCS gets thousands of page views daily and has reached millions of people.
-(The YouTube page has more than 275 videos, with more than nine million views.)
+(The YouTube page has more than 368 videos, with nearly 10 million views.)

 Here’s why SCS works.
 I never claimed to know everything.
 But I do know a lot of experts on survival subjects, and my interviewing skills and investigative experience means my “bull alarm” is finely-tuned.
 I question and test everything.